 Ambrose Bierce said, “Death is not the end.
 There remains the litigation over the estate.”
 Litigation is extremely stressful for us attorneys.
 Litigation has deadlines.
 Briefing.
 Responses.
 Discovery.
 Ex parte.
 Court appearances are often scheduled by the other side, sometimes on very short notice, and the litigation attorneys do not have the luxury of SCHEDULING when things are due and when they must be in Court.
 When the other side propounds 30 sets of discovery, due on the WEEK you are in trial, and then you get ex parte’d the very next on a different case because one of your clients’ children has been kidnapped, and your roof is leaking due to the recent thunderstorms, it is very stressful.

 Unless you’re a family law litigator, I do not think you can possibly understand the enormous loads of burdens we carry.
-Many family law litigators I know have health issues.
-Some have passed away early.
+Many family law litigators I know have health issues, and suffer caregivers’ fatigue.
+Some die young.
 When you retain a traditional attorney to represent you, they are laying down their lives for you.
 Even if their own mother passed away the morning of Court, they have to BE in Court for you instead of with their mother.
 Even if you have not paid your bills and you owe them over $100,000, they are still working for you until you relieve them by signing the Substitution of Attorney, or the Court relieves them after they successfully win a Motion to be Relieved as Your Counsel.
 Because of this tremendous sacrifice, they are expensive.
 They litigate because it pays money.
 That is also why, after many years of litigation, many lawyers yearn to be “private judges” or “mediators”, so they can leave behind this unhealthy and toxic life.

 Remember this the next time you see those litigators in court looking tired, beaten-down and unhealthy.